spring-guides/tut-spring-security-and-angular-js/single/README.md

     @Override
     protected void configure(HttpSecurity http) throws Exception {
       http
-        .httpBasic().authenticationEntryPoint(authenticationEntryPoint()).and()
+        .httpBasic()
+      .and()
         .authorizeRequests()
           .antMatchers("/index.html", "/home.html", "/login.html", "/").permitAll()
           .anyRequest().authenticated();
     }
   }

-  private AuthenticationEntryPoint authenticationEntryPoint() {
-    return new AuthenticationEntryPoint() {
-      @Override
-      public void commence(HttpServletRequest request, HttpServletResponse response,
-          AuthenticationException authException) throws IOException, ServletException {
-        response.setHeader("WWW-Authenticate", "Client realm=basic");
-        response.sendError(HttpServletResponse.SC_UNAUTHORIZED,
-            authException.getMessage());
 }
-    };
-  }

-}
 ```

-This is a standard Spring Boot application with Spring Security customization, just adding a custom `AuthenticationEntryPoint`, and allowing anonymous access to the static (HTML) resources (the CSS and JS resources are already accessible by default).
+This is a standard Spring Boot application with Spring Security customization, just allowing anonymous access to the static (HTML) resources (the CSS and JS resources are already accessible by default).
 The HTML resources need to be available to anonymous users, not just ignored by Spring Security, for reasons that will become clear.
-The custom `AuthenticationEntryPoint` serves only to change the "WWW-Authenticate" header from the default value of "Basic ...", to prevent the browser from popping up an authentication dialog whenever it receives a 401 response.

 ## CSRF Protection